Students Traveling to Paris to Cover the 2024 Paralympics for the USA TODAY Network

 “This once-in-a-lifetime opportunity will open doors for students at our journalism program to not just report on sport with disabilities but to also understand broader constructs of the worldwide disability movement,” Misra said.
 “They will hopefully use this platform to pitch more stories on disability sport and actively follow these athletes who participate in sport all year-round, rather than just once in four years, as has usually been the case for decades.”

-Students Traveling to Paris to Cover the 2024 Paralympics for the USA TODAY Network written by Ernest Rollins and originally published on the College of Communication & Information site.
+Students Traveling to Paris to Cover the 2024 Paralympics for the USA TODAY Network written by Hillary Tune and originally published on the College of Communication & Information site.